mro15/mdvrp-coevolutionary-approach/README.md

 [\<seed>]        : The seed to start random numbers in the method, this parameter is optional

 The input instances can be found in  instances directory.
-They was taken from (https://github.com/fboliveira/MDVRP-Instances) project.
+They were taken from (https://github.com/fboliveira/MDVRP-Instances) project.
 But you can also build your own instances.